 The Empire revival style library reflects changes in libraries' function in the late nineteenth century.
 Earlier libraries often contained ceiling-height bookcases, but by the last third of the century, many domestic libraries became rooms for family gatherings as well as serious study, and so contained both books and family collections.
-Half-height bookcases accommodated this change by creating new display spaces and bringing books within reach of all family members.
+Half-height bookcases accommodated this change by bringing books within reach of children.